bgandon/pkg-uninstall/README.md

 [Pull requests](http://help.github.com/send-pull-requests) are
 welcome.
 Few guidelines should be observed, though:

-- Your code should not break existing tests.
+- New code should not break existing tests.
 Check this with `bats ./test`
-- Your code should be easy to read.
+- Code should be easy to read.
-- Your variable names should describe well the data they hold, in the context of what your code is doing.
+- Variable names should describe well the data they hold, in the context of what your code is doing.
-- Your function names should properly describe what they do, in the context of your code (so that the name doesn't get too long).
+- Function names should properly describe what they do, in the context of your code (so that the name doesn't get too long).
-- Your functions should be short and do one thing.
+- Functions should be short and do one thing.
 - Your code should include automated tests.
 Here we use the [BATS][] technology.